 Travel Trailers are:

 - More difficult to backing up and parking, setting up.

 - Less comfortable furniture

 Summary of RV or Travel Trailer

-When it comes to making a decision what is the best choice for you, it will come down to the floor plan and the size of the RV.
-Do you have enough space to feel comfortable in, is it the right size for you to handle on the road, backing in to a site, hooking up, driving through a city?
+When it comes to making a decision on what is the best choice for you, it will come down to the floor plan and the size of the RV.
+Do you have enough space to feel comfortable in, is it the right size for you to handle on the road, backing into a site, hooking up, driving through a city?

 It is always a good choice is to rent a couple of your favorites for a weekend, drive it, use it, and you will see what is good and what is bad.

 The best choice to rent is RV Share, click here to find out more.